aeryomin/LTM/README.md

-# Lightwieght task manager
+# Lightweight task manager

-* Enable make user's groups
+* Able to make user's groups

+* LTM has an en/ru localization

+* LTM has Responsive Design and is made under inspiration of Mobile First design philosophy

+* LTM has with PWA features